Shilajit in science

 AN ASTONISHING CIRCLE OF CREATION

-This so called asteroids or Celestial debris has steadily fallen on earth over millions of ages, creating a sort of Shale, which protected both ammonite layers and Shilajit from microbial infestation.
-Essentially, this means that in order for Shilajit to be created from layers of ammonites it had to be protected from microbiological degradation, since it would lose all its healing abilities this way.
-Shale successfully protected ammonites while they were turning in to humus, which resulted in formation of bio-active compounds later found in Shilajit.
+This so-called asteroids or Celestial debris has steadily fallen on earth over millions of ages, creating a sort of Shale, which protected both ammonite layers and Shilajit from microbial infestation.
+Essentially, this means that in order for Shilajit to be created from layers of ammonites it had to be protected from microbiological degradation since it would lose all its healing abilities this way.
+Shale successfully protected ammonites while they were turning in to humus, which resulted in the formation of bio-active compounds later found in Shilajit.

 ”Another important message that has come out from the above discoveries is that humus, produced from plants is ENTIRELY different in chemistry and properties from those of rock soil humus (also called Shilajit).
 Rock soil humus, where ammonites are the substrate materials along with sedimentary rock and Shale from asteroids form the seat of Shilajit creation process.
 (Ghosal, 2017)